Heerozh/spectre/README.md

 `engine.set_filter(factor: FilterFactor or None)`

-Set the Global Filter, engine deletes rows which Global Filter returns as False, affecting all factors.
+Set the Global Filter, engine deletes rows which Global Filter returns as False at the last step, affect all factors.

 ### FactorEngine.set_align_by_time